Ian Hill (cardiologist): Family

 He married twice: in 1933 to Ellen Audrey Lavender (d.1966), a nurse he met at Edinburgh Royal Infirmary, who became Lady Hill, and in 1968 to Anna Hill.
 He had a daughter and son by his first marriage.
-His son Alastair Hill became a QC.
+His son Alastair Hill OBE became a QC.

 Archives

 Archive Services at the University of Dundee hold Professor Hill's papers.